aly-samy/HostXtend-Domains/readme.txt

 == Description ==

-WP24 Domain Check allows users to check domains if they are free for registration.
+hostxtend Domain Check allows users to check domains if they are free for registration.
 The responsive form could be easily intregrated via shortcode or widget.
 Labels and colors are customizeable through the settings page.

 **Features**